Battle of Yassıçemen

-The Battle of Yassıçemen was a battle fought in Anatolia, in what is now Erzincan Province, Turkey in 1230.
+The Battle of Yassıçemen was fought in Anatolia, in what is now Erzincan Province, Turkey in 1230.

 Background

-Jalal ad-Din was the last ruler of the Khwarezm Shahs.
-The territory of the empire had been annexed by the Mongol Empire during the reign of Jalal ad-Din’s father Muhammad II; but Jalal ad-Din continued to fight with a small army.
+Jalal al-Din Mangburni was the last ruler of the Khwarezm Shahs.
+The territory of the empire had been annexed by the Mongol Empire during the reign of Jalal al-Din’s father Muhammad II; but Jalal al-Din continued to fight with a small army.
 In 1225, he retreated to Azerbaijan and founded a principality around Maragheh, East Azerbaijan.
-Although initially he formed an alliance with the Seljuk Sultanate of Rûm against the Mongols, for reasons unknown he later changed his mind and began hostilities against the Seljuks.
+Although he formed an alliance with the Seljuk Sultanate of Rûm against the Mongols, for reasons unknown he later changed his mind and began hostilities against the Seljuks.
 In 1230, he conquered Ahlat, (in what is now Bitlis Province, Turkey) an important cultural city of the era from the Ayyubids which led to an alliance between the Seljuks and Ayyubids.
-Jalal ad-Din on the other hand allied himself with Jahan Shah, the rebellious Seljuk governor of Erzurum.
+Jalal al-Din on the other hand allied himself with Jahan Shah, the rebellious Seljuk governor of Erzurum.

-The battle
+Battle

 The battle took place in Yassıçemen, a location west of Erzincan.
-Jalal ad-Din tried to attack before the merging of the Seljuk and Ayyubid armies, but it was too late, as the Ayyubids had already sent a reinforcement of 10,000 to the Seljuks.
+Jalal al-Din tried to attack before the merging of the Seljuk and Ayyubid armies, but it was too late, as the Ayyubids had already sent a reinforcement of 10,000 to the Seljuks.
 The commander of the Seljuk-Ayyubid army was the Seljuk sultan Ala-ad Din Kayqubad I. The battle continued for three days.
 The alliance's numerical superiority was at least two-folds.